davidlira19/Automated-Builds-CI-CD/docs/README.md

 Now we have our Continuous Integration workflow added on our GitHub, but what exactly are these workflows?
 How they work?

-Workflows are all the processes of Build Automation such as build, test, package, release, or deploy our code on GitHub.
+Workflows are all the processes of Build Automation.
 They are an automated procedure made up of one or more jobs that is added to a repository and can be triggered by an event.
-They are defined using yaml. or yml. files and with it you can build, test, package, reread or deploy a project.
+They are defined using yaml. or yml. files and with it you can build, test, package, release, or deploy our code on GitHub.

 #### Basic Concepts: